Mercedes A-Class saloon - MPG, running costs & CO2

 Mercedes A-Class saloon MPG & CO2

-Every A-Class saloon attracts road tax of £145 a year, and it should be hard (but not impossible) to select enough options to push it above the £40,000 barrier, at which point a £320 surcharge is added in years two to six.
+Petrol and diesel A-Class saloons attract road tax at the standard VED rate each year, with the PHEV model incurring the discounted rate.
+It should be difficult (but not impossible) to select enough options to push the price of the A-Class saloon above the £40,000 barrier, at which point the additional surcharge is added in years two to six.

 The A-Class Saloon sits in group 18 for the A 180 d and 23 for the faster A 200, making it reasonable to insure for a car with the three-pointed star on its nose.
 The A 250 AMG Line sits in group 29 out of 50, reflecting its higher performance.